-We grabbed a couple of relatively modest, though quite toothsome, serves of fish and chips before we reclaimed the vehicle and headed back to Protea Hill and the bottle of Bay of Fires Riesling that awaited us in the fridge.
+We grabbed a couple of relatively modest, though quite toothsome, serves of fish and chips before we reclaimed the vehicle.

+From there it was back to Protea Hill and the bottle of Bay of Fires Riesling that awaited us in the fridge.